duyhelloworld/java-learning/DesignPatterns/README.md

 *For more information, please research about the `anti-patterns` - which is the pattern that opposite the standard design pattern, developed by most scientist and high-experience engineers.*

+`Despite of the cristicism, desgin patterns have contributed a lot to the Software Engineering History, so I recommend you shoud learn it if you want to become a better engineer`

 <!-- Blog of some "Trashing DP" -->
 [](https://www.red-gate.com/simple-talk/blogs/why-following-design-patterns-is-a-bad-idea/)
 [](https://sourcemaking.com/design_patterns)

 ___
 ## What's the worst issue junior usually meet when learn how to use it?
+- Learn quickly, learrn fast, not learn deep.
+Its result is the "target wrong problem" I said above.
 - Design Patterns is divided into layers, based on **level of problem** which you meet (medium, difficult), not on the **coding level** you have.
-So, please don't use them for show off your coding skill by using so much design patterns into a project.
+So, please don't use them for show off your coding skill by using so many design patterns into a project.
 It may cause many opposite effects and bad affects to your work.

 *REMEMBER : **Design patterns are created to solve the complex problem, not to make the problem more complex.***